How to write a constructive literature review

 Get better search results

 Searching databases of scientific research is an art of its own.
 Learning how to use the Boolean Operators and wildcards properly is sure to make a big difference, but there are a number of guides on the Internet for specific databases.
-For example, Thomson Reuters’ Web of Science has a video explaining some of their search tips:

 Using the right databases and refining the scope and number of papers in the results will save you time and effort when deciding whether a certain paper is relevant or completely unrelated.
 This is something that gets better with practice.
 Reading the abstracts of articles to check if they are relevant before obtaining full copies or reading further can save you time, and sometimes money.